rathinaraja/MRI_Ultrasound_Visualizer/unit_test/README.md

 This case was chosen as the pilot specifically because its ground truth is simple enough to sanity-check by hand:

 - **17 biopsy cores**, all with valid MRI coordinates (no missing-data placeholders to work around on the first pass).
-- **A clean, verifiable Gleason mix** — 6 benign, 5 Gleason 3+3, 6 higher-grade — so all three tube colors are exercised.
+- **A clean, verifiable Gleason mix** — 6 benign, 5 Gleason 3+3, 6 higher-grade, so all three tube colors are exercised.
 - **One MRI target** (one lesion to render, not a multi-lesion edge case).
 - **A simple one-MRI/one-ultrasound series mapping** — no ambiguity about which series is which.